emanuelevivoli/MLP_from_scratch/README.md

 # MLP_from_scratch
-I find this example online and I decide to add appropriate comments in order to let most people understand what MLP do.
+I found this example online and I decided to add appropriate comments in order to let most people understand what MLP do.